Invest in your leadership and professional growth with these opportunities from Teach For America.

 Peter Jennings Award for Civic Leadership

-The Peter Jennings Award for Civic Leadership is presented annually to a Teach For America alum who embodies our core values and whose work has led to significant progress toward educational equity and excellence in the last year.
+The Peter Jennings Award for Civic Leadership is presented annually to a Teach For America alum or team of alumni who embodies our core values and whose work has led to significant progress toward educational equity and excellence in the last year.

 Who can apply?
 TFA alumni may nominate themselves or their fellow alums.

 Nominations will be accepted December 1, 2021 through January 31, 2022.